February 04, 2017 · Side Project

 What it is

-MyTodos is a Chrome extension.
-It replaces your new-tab page with a clean, plain list of whatever you told it you wanted to do.
-That's it.
+MyTodos replaces your new-tab page with a plain list of the things you said you'd do.
+That's the whole pitch.

-• Add new ones as they come to mind.
+• Add new ones as they occur to you.

-• The date and time, in a calm corner.
+• The date and time, off in a corner.

 No accounts.
 No sync.
 No cloud.
-No "premium tier."
+No premium tier.
 No AI assistant.
-No integrations with sixteen project management tools.
-No suggestions.
-No notifications.
-No calendar.
-No habits tracker.
-No streaks.
-No leaderboard.
+No integrations with sixteen project-management tools.
+No suggestions, no notifications, no calendar, no habit tracker, no streaks, no leaderboard.

-Just a list, kept locally in your browser, on your machine, with your data.
+Just a list, in your browser, on your machine, belonging to you.

 How to get it